sophuang/CASA0018CourseworkProject/README.md

 Scissors: 150 training/26 testing

-Exported data is also contained in the file Dataset.
+Exported data is also contained in the file gesture_recognition-export.zip

 ## Model used